In memory of my eldest brother Chin

 My brother Chin Do. 杜益錢

-I tried to find out as much as possible through my aunts and uncles about my brother Chin whilst everyones' memory was a little foggy and the topic being a taboo, very little was even asked and said back then between my parents/aunts/uncles.
-But with their help I was able to put together this post.
+I tried to find out as much as I could about my brother Chin through my aunts and uncles.
+But with memories now a little unclear, and the topic always being a taboo, very little had ever been asked or spoken about between them back then.
+Still, with their help, I was able to piece together this post.

 ~Dedicated to my brother Chin